vs-k28/Registration-Form/README.md

 ### Description :

-This website is a simple registration form website that allows users to register, login, and view a welcome page.
+This website is a simple registration form that allows users to register, login, and view a welcome page.
 The website is made using PHP and MySQL, and it is hosted on a local XAMPP server.

 The website has three pages: